What is the "4 per 1000" Initiative

 The carbon accumulation in soils would continue 20 to 30 years after the implementation of good practices, if they are maintained.

-A priority: agricultural soils to ensure food security
+A priority: agricultural soils for food security and climate

 One simple observation of fact: